Public art in Swindon

 Viewed from behind it reminded me of some sort of carriage type conveyance with the ‘body’ of the carriage in the middle and the wheels either side.
 From one side there appears to be an impression of a face screaming – the eponymous mighty falling perhaps?
 In fact, whatever angle you look at it you see something new and thought provoking.

-One doesn’t have to like a piece of art to find it interesting.
-But I did like this one.
-A lot.
-But hey – don’t take my word for it – go and have a look for yourself and see what you make of it.
+One doesn’t have to like a piece of art to find it interesting but I liked this one a lot.
+But hey – don’t take my word for it.
+Why not go and have a look for yourself and see what you make of it.